Income Taxes

 | As of December 31, |

-The Company's U.S. federal tax returns are open to examination for all periods ending December 31, 2022 and thereafter, and the Company's state income tax returns are open to examination for all periods ending December 31, 2021 and thereafter.
+The Company's U.S. federal and state returns are open to examination for all periods ending December 31, 2021 and thereafter.
 However, to the extent allowed by law the tax authorities may have the right to examine prior periods where net operating losses were generated and carried forward and make adjustments up to the amount of the net operating loss or credit carry forward amount.
-The Company did not recognize any interest or penalties related to unrecognized tax benefits for the years ending December 31, 2025, 2024, and 2023.